aims-PAX: Parallel Active eXploration for the automated construction of Machine Learning Force Fields: Results

 Here, \( N \) represents the number of past uncertainty values included in the moving average, for which we follow definitions introduced in the \textsc{VASP} code and use a default window size of 400.
 The scaling factor \( c_x \) allows the threshold to be adjusted: values \( c_x < 0 \) tighten the threshold, while \( c_x > 0 \) relax it.
 In our implementation, the default value is \( c_x = 0 \).
 We also include the option to freeze the threshold after a user-specified training set size.

-The primary advantage of this adaptive thresholding approach is that it eliminates the need for a fixed, user-defined uncertainty cutoff, which can vary between systems.\cite{Kulichenko2023} Since the moving average naturally decreases over time, some configurations will always exceed the threshold.
+The primary advantage of this adaptive-threshold approach is that it eliminates the need for a fixed, user-defined uncertainty cutoff, which can vary between systems.\cite{Kulichenko2023} Since the moving average naturally decreases over time, some configurations will always exceed the threshold.
 As a result, the sampling frequency depends on the value of \( c_x \): if set too high, very few points may be sampled; if too low, the method may oversample.
 Based on our experience and also reported for the MLFF training in the \textsc{VASP} code, values of \(c_x \in \left[-0.1, \,0.1\right]\) serve as practical starting points.

 To improve the efficiency and robustness of the active sampling, we adopt a multi-trajectory approach that has also been successfully applied in similar frameworks.\cite{liu_catflow_2025, PAL, Matsumura2025} Herein multiple ML-driven simulations are executed in parallel, see Fig.~\ref{fig:al_parallel}c.
-These trajectories may differ in their sampling strategies, utilizing various thermostats, barostats, external conditions, or simulation schemes ranging from classical MD to enhanced sampling techniques such as metadynamics.
-Although only a subset of these options is currently implemented, additional methods are under development and will be integrated in future updates.
+These trajectories may differ in their sampling strategies, utilizing various thermostats, barostats, external conditions, or simulation schemes.
+Importantly, different trajectories can also simulate different systems.
 We point out that the uncertainty threshold as defined in Eq.~\ref{eq:threshold} is shared across all of these trajectories.

 A key advantage of multi-trajectory sampling is its ability to decouple the generation of new configurations from the evaluation of high-uncertainty states.
 While MLFFs generate new candidate geometries, DFT calculations are performed in parallel on selected high-uncertainty configurations to enrich the reference dataset.
 These calculations are done using \textsc{FHI-aims}\cite{aims-roadmap-2025} compiled as a library and interfaced through the \textsc{Atomic Simulation Interface}\cite{Stishenko2023}.
 The latter allows to run an instance of \textsc{FHI-aims} continuously, meaning that the DFT code does not have to be reinitialized before every calculation.
 This can remove significant overhead, which is especially valuable when handling smaller systems.